PraneshASP/huff-goo-issuance/README.md

 ### Quickstart

-1. Clone this repo Or run:
+1. Clone this repo or run:

 ```
 git clone https://github.com/PraneshASP/huff-goo-issuance
 cd huff-goo-issuance
 ```

-2. Install dependencies
+2. Install dependencies:

 Once you've cloned and entered into your repository, you need to install the necessary dependencies.
 In order to do so, simply run: